SmartsquareGmbH/mqtt-starter/README.md

 ### Annotation based

 The `MqttSubscribe` annotation is scanned on application start and receives messages on the given topic.
+It additionally supports kotlin suspend functions.
+Those functions are run inside the mqtt client thread pool.

 ```kotlin
 import com.hivemq.client.mqtt.datatypes.MqttQos.AT_LEAST_ONCE